-- Select desired height of cut. - Lower mower with attachment lift control.
+- Select desired height of cut with attachment lift lever. - Start mower blades by engaging attachment clutch control.

-- Start mower blades by engaging attachment clutch control. - TO STOP MOWER BLADES disengage attachment clutch control.
+TO STOP MOWER BLADES -

+disengage attachment clutch control.

-CAUTION: Do not operate the mower without either the entire grass catcher, on mowers so equipped, or the deflector shield in place.
+CAUTION: Do not operate the mower without either the entire grass catcher, on mowers so equipped, or the deflector shield (S) in place.